 Note about jars: You can use any type of jar you want for these.
 I used some canning jars, and the shorter ones are from those $3 candles you get at WalMart.
 I always save them and clean them out once the candle is used up.

+These would make pretty teacher or neighbor gifts!
 These can be changed for different holidays too (think Valentine’s Day!).
-After winter, these would be a pretty addition to a beachy bathroom, or even in the summer on the porch!
+You don’t have to limit these to wintertime, these would be a pretty addition to a beachy bathroom, or even in the summer on the porch!

 Now on with the tutorial.